Copy code snippet

 Also make sure you hear the fuel clunk moving freely when shaking the airplane.
 Some times during a rough landing the fuel clunk can get flung towards the front of the tank and get stuck.
 This is sure to cause a dead stick landing.

 Using a 72Mhz radio?
 Always double check to make sure your antenna is fully extended!
 It may sound silly, but believe it or not people actually forget to extend their antennas.
-Yep, I'’ve even done it myself more than once!
+Yep, I've even done it myself more than once!

-Let’s Go Flying!
+Let’s Go Flying! |

-Save yourself much time and money by following these five steps to success!
+5 Steps for Successful First Flight!
+When the RC bug bites, it bites hard!
+Control yourself my friend!
+Save yourself much time and money by following these five steps to success! |